 A BBFC licence is the only way Digital Video Services can use BBFC age ratings

-The license covers platforms that deliver content via digital file or content stream, including VOD, sVOD, EST, digital rental services and those services using the age ratings as part of listings guides and databases.
+The license covers platforms that deliver content via digital file or content stream, including VoD, SVoD, EST, digital rental services and services using age ratings as part of listings guides and databases.

-Age ratings issued by the BBFC for theatrical releases cannot be used for content distributed on digital video platforms.
+BBFC age ratings for theatrical releases cannot be used for content distributed on digital video platforms.